Quantum Analytic Descent: Conclusion and Discussion

-\emph{Conclusion and Discussion}---In this work we analytically determined how ansatz states depend on their parameters when all gates are generated by Pauli strings; although exponentially many coefficients determine a full trigonometric expansion, we propose an efficient, approximate approach for characterising the ansatz landscape in the vicinity of a reference point.
+In this work we considered analytical characterisations of variational quantum circuits that are composed of Pauli gates; although exponentially many coefficients determine a full trigonometric expansion, we propose an efficient, approximate approach for characterising the ansatz landscape in the vicinity of any reference point.

-We derived explicit formulae for classically approximating the energy surface, the gradient vector and the metric tensor as a function of the ansatz parameters.
-This results in a novel hybrid quantum-classical optimisation scheme in which a quantum device is only occasionally used to determine a classical approximation of the energy surface.
+We propose a novel optimisation technique: a quantum device is used to determine a classical approximation of the entire energy surface.
 A classical optimisation routine is then used in an internal loop to descend towards the minimum of this approximate surface.
-As opposed to previous techniques -- which relied on point-wise information -- we use the explicit, analytic knowledge about the ansatz states to build a classically tractable model.
-We have outlined how our classical optimisation can be aided with occasional feedback from the quantum device.
+We have devised an exact, optimal measurement distribution strategy whereby the quantum computer is occasionally used to perform further targeted measurements to reduce shot noise in our classical model: we generally prove that asymptomatically the measurement cost of an entire `jump’ in our approach corresponds to determining just a single gradient vector.

-We numerically simulated the ground-state search of physical Hamiltonians and observed that indeed analytical descent significantly outperforms conventional natural gradient.
+We numerically simulated practical problems and observed that indeed analytic descent significantly outperforms other techniques both in terms of the number of measurements and in terms of its convergence rate.
+We have made our efficient C implementation of the approach publicly available \cite{gitcode}.

 There are a number of apparent, promising extensions.
 First, we could use the information from the previous iterations as a Bayesian prior when re-estimating our classical model in a next step.
-Second, we can similarly build a classical model of the metric tensor and compute it in the internal optimisation classically without using the quantum device.
-Third, one could sample the coefficients in Eq.~\eqref{coeffs} optimally by distributing samples according to their strengths \cite{van2020measurement}.
-Furthermore, during the internal optimisation loop, one could keep track of the variance of the gradient estimator, and if it becomes too sensitive to shot noise in only a few coefficients, one could collect more data with the quantum device without re-building the full model.
+Second, we can similarly build a classical model of the quantum Fisher information matrix and compute it in the internal optimisation classically without using the quantum device.